andreyderma/delivery_svc/README.md

 ./start AIzaSyDUYcUu5xG8-R5_X5A0eSWwBXmE-WRONG-KEY
 ```

-It will run 2 containers, 1 container for database MySql and another container for a service using Golang.
+`start.sh` will execute `docker-compose` command and will run 2 services, MySql service and Application service.
 If there are no errors during start, the service can be access on port 8080.
 `http://localhost:8080/v1/delivery_svc/swagger/index.html`